CoderNasim2023/Amazon-Clone/README.md

 # Amazon-Clone website
-All Codes of amazone clone website .i cloned amazon website and this is the html,css codes of this website
+All Codes of amazone clone website i cloned amazon website and this is the html,css codes of this website